maciex/autorandr/README.md

   for various distributions (RPM and DEB based).
 * Use the [X binary package system](https://wiki.voidlinux.eu/XBPS)' on Void Linux
 * Build a .deb-file from the source tree using `make deb`.
+* Build a .rpm-file from the source tree using `make rpm`.

 We appreciate packaging scripts for other distributions, please file a pull request if you write one.